shubham-910/little-light/README.md

 ## Technologies Used
 - **React JS:** A JavaScript library used for building dynamic and responsive user interfaces, ensuring a seamless user experience.
 - **Spring Boot:** A robust framework that simplifies the development of RESTful APIs and backend services, enabling secure and efficient data management.
-- **MySQL:** A relational database management system used to store and retrieve application data, ensuring data integrity and security.
+- **PostgreSQL:** A relational database management system used to store and retrieve application data, ensuring data integrity and security.

 ## Work Done in Developing the Proposed Application Prototype